TrustSource/ts-pip-plugin/README.md

 # ecs-pip-plugin

 The **ecs-pip-plugin** scans a Python project for all installed pip modules.
 The plugin parses import statements of all project's source files and recursively extracts the complete module dependency tree.
-The collected information is posted to the ECS service.
+The collected information is posted to the TrustSource (ECS) service.

 ## Installation